 Do we ever know someone, I mean really know someone?
-Perhaps it’s the people we think we know the most that we really don’t know at all.
+Perhaps it’s the people we think we know the most that we don’t know at all.
 There is a difference between knowing someone and knowing about them.

-We never can know someone unless we work from the soul.
+And we never can know someone unless we work from the soul.
 The soul is the key to how we respond with each other.
-It’s the soul that guides and directs our behaviour and actions in the physical form, but we must listen out for what the soul says.
+It’s the soul that guides and directs our behaviour and actions in the physical form, but we must listen out for what the soul has to say.

 The soul carries an imprint of how we’re supposed to behave, instead of how we consciously choose to behave.
 Because we don’t work from the soul, outwardly we will always portray as many different characters as we choose.
 Individually we change, but the soul never will.

 It’s a sad reality for many of us, when we’re presented with something that we didn’t even think was possible from someone we thought we knew, then we come to know we didn’t know that person at all.
-It’s easy to believe we think we know, but we can never know.
+It’s easy to believe, to think we know, but we can never know.

-Perhaps we live in hope because we want things to happen with that person, the way we assume it will.
+Perhaps we live in hope because we want things to happen with that person, the way we’ve already assumed it will.